nazimboudeffa/OpenFoodShopper/README.txt

 High Priority -> Add Item to OI Shopping List
-              -> Add food only if OI Shopping is installed
+              -> Add food only if OI Shopping is installed When FIXED => Add criteria for search, Ex : country

 ========
 GIST :